If you want to actually make money with a blog, it’s easier to copy what works than try to blaze a trail alone.

 I currently use BigScoots.com and they are fantastic.

 The first thing you do is build your website (blog).

-If you want, you can find plenty of free resources, articles, and videos online that will teach you anything and everything you ever wanted to know about online marketing.
+If you look around you can find plenty of free resources, articles, and videos online that will teach you anything and everything you ever wanted to know about creating a blog online.

 Top 5 Free Online Marketing/SEO Resources: